alkhairtechnology/rayhana/README.md

 ## Stay Up-to-Date

-Takwim officially launched on the 1st of August 2023 based on open source technologies.
+Takwim officially launched on the 1st of August 2023 based on open-source technologies used in Cal.com.
 Check out our  <a href="https://takwim.my">website</a> for latest updates.

 <!-- LICENSE -->